-We have successfully completed two clinical trials of AM-111 that demonstrated its safety and efficacy.
+We have successfully completed two clinical trials of AM-111 that demonstrated its favorable safety profile and efficacy in treating ASNHL.
 We have benefited several times from engaging in a protocol assistance procedure with the EMA, most recently for the design of the Phase 3 clinical development.
-The FDA held a pre-IND meeting with us in September 2014 and provided formal feedback and guidance on our pre-clinical and CMC development and specifically on HEALOS.
-In response to this feedback, we are in the process of finalizing the design of HEALOS.
-In addition, we obtained an open IND from the FDA for REACH.
-We plan to conduct REACH in the U.S., comparing a single 0.4 mg/mL dose of AM-111 to a placebo.
-If we obtain sufficient funding, we intend to start HEALOS in the second half of 2015 and REACH in 2016.
+We intend to conduct two pivotal Phase 3 trials in the treatment of idiopathic sudden sensorineural hearing loss, titled HEALOS and ASSENT.
+HEALOS, has commenced enrollment in Europe and Asia and we intend to commence ASSENT in the U.S. in the second quarter of 2016.
+In addition, we plan to conduct a Phase 2 trial in the treatment of surgery-induced hearing loss (REACH) in the U.S. Provided that we obtain funding, REACH could be initiated in the first half of 2017 at the earliest.

-Our pivotal Phase 3 clinical trial design will be based on the outcomes from our Phase 2 clinical trial and our discussions with the EMA and FDA.
+The design of our pivotal Phase 3 clinical trials is based on the outcomes from our Phase 2 clinical trial and our discussions with the EMA and FDA.
 We have decided to make some adjustments to the definition of the target patient population to ensure that the trial enrolls only those subjects who have a clear medical need and in whom a clinically meaningful therapeutic benefit can be shown.